Skip to content

 Register NameSymbolNumber of bitsDescription

-Address RegisterAR12Holds address of memory
+Address RegisterAR12Holds the address of instruction

 Program CounterPC12Holds address of instruction